dy/audio-lab/readme.md

 ## Principles

+* Each block is a stream.
+* As far blocks might be rendered in background, server-side etc, they might have no representation.
+Block === model, it has view+controller (js).
+It may not have them.

 * Keep blocks atomic, in that separate midi/piano blocks are better than single compound one.
 Ideally, scheme of generated sound should be clear from the bird’s eye view.
 * No modes of blocks (consequence of previous principle).
 * No time concept.
 Everything sounds just as project loads.
 There is no trigger in reality.
 Time/trigger are a separate blocks.